-Natalie Ooi's teaching expertise lies within ski area management and more broadly, tourism management.
+Natalie Ooi's teaching expertise lies within ski area management and more broadly, sustainable tourism management.
 She is an instructor in both the Graduate Certificate in Ski Area Management and the Master of Tourism Management programs.
 Natalie Ooi's research expertise lies within the nexus of sustainable tourism development and mountain resort development.
-Past and current areas of research include backpacker tourism, volunteer tourism, sustainable tourism development, mountain resort development, social capital.
+This includes research on drought and climate change, climate change adaptation strategies, and the resiliency of ski areas and mountain resort destinations.
+Past and current areas of research include backpacker tourism, volunteer tourism, sustainable tourism development, mountain resort development, and social capital.

 Human adaptation to environmental change